All Episodes

 Okay, so what do the Republicans need to do, do you think?

-And it seems like that for eighty percent of them, Nelson, eighty percent of them think that they have to come out in favor of Obama's executive amnesty on immigration if they stand a chance to get Latino votes.
+And it seems like that for 80% of them, Nelson, 80% of them think that they have to come out in favor of Obama's executive amnesty on immigration if they stand a chance to get Latino votes.

 Is that right?

-It's not it's not just uh Mexico, and that's that perception that really bothers me.
+It's not just Mexico, and that's that perception that really bothers me.

-Um we're looking for a candidate that speaks our voice, and now looking for specifically a Latino candidate.
+We're looking for a candidate that speaks our voice and not looking for specifically a Latino candidate.

-I mean, you you can even uh use the Google and uh get on Jeb Bush and and and he speaks very eloquent Spanish.
+I mean, you can even use the Google and get on Jeb Bush, and he speaks very eloquent Spanish.

-We just need to be talking to somebody right now that has the sense of direction saying, you know what, I know we're we made mistakes in the past.
+We just need to be talking to somebody right now that has the sense of direction to say, you know what, I know we made mistakes in the past.

-We need to reinvigorate the party and stand for our values.
+We really need to reinvigorate the party and stand for our values.

-And the way to get to the millennials is by going on social media, getting on Facebook, getting on Twitter, talk about the facts, not deflecting, and just be straightforward with the issues.
+And the way to get to the millennials is by going on social media, getting on Facebook, getting on Twitter, talking about the facts, not deflecting, and just be straightforward with the issues.

 That's simple.

-All millennials are looking for as somebody that's real, authentic, that sticks to the cause they stand behind.
+All millennials are looking for is somebody that's real, authentic, that sticks to the cause they stand behind.

-Well, social media is the place in uh in recent years where all of the damage to uh Republican branding, if you will, and individual Republicans and conservatives has taken place.
+Well, social media is the place in recent years where all of the damage to Republican branding, if you will, and individual Republicans and conservatives has taken place.

 That's where they're destroyed.

-That's where the trolls in the Twitter sewers happen to be, who launch all this drivel and BS about Republicans and so forth, and the people on social media they eat it up and they and they they believe it.
+That's where the trolls in the Twitter sewers happen to be who launch all this drivel and BS about Republicans and so forth.

 It's the printed word, even though it's Twitter or Facebook.